FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-To avoid filling her little tummy up with 'rubbish', always choose healthy dog treats, and keep them small.
+To avoid filling her little tummy up with 'rubbish', always choose healthy dog treats either store bought or make your own homemade treats easy and nutritious dog treat recipes.
 If you have a tiny puppy, or have chosen large treats, break or cut them up into small pieces before you use them.

 Your puppy needs access to plenty of fresh water all day, but it's a good idea to pick it up at around 7pm so that she won't need to make quite as many potty trips overnight.

-From 4 months onwards, you can give your pup 2 meals a day, once in the morning and once in the evening, is just fine.
+From 4 months onward you can give your pup 2 meals a day, once in the morning and once in the evening, is just fine.

 You want to continue to feed your pup a food that has been designed for puppies until he is an adult, or at the very minimum until he's an adolescent.